View Jerry Olson's Obituary on TheDay.com and share memories

 |

-New London - Jerry Gordon Olson, 82, of New London, husband of Vivian Stanley, died Mar.
-27, 2019, at the Lawrence and Memorial Hospital in New London.
-Jerry was a Real Estate Developer and was a creator of the Olde Mystic Village.
+New London – Jerry Gordon Olson, 82, of New London, passed away Mar.
+27, 2019, at Yale New Haven's Lawrence & Memorial Hospital in New London.

+Jerry was born in New Haven, Feb.
+6, 1937, the son of Martin and Julie (Ryen) Olson.
+He graduated from Hamden Hall School in Hamden and attended Wentworth Institute of Technology in Boston, Mass.

+Jerry enlisted in the United States Coast Guard and trained as a diver.

+Jerry is survived by his wife, Vivian Stanley,of New London; children, Eric G Olson (Jamie) of Orlando, Fla.; Scott E Olson (Kimberly), Holly Springs, N.C. and Capt.
+Todd M Olson (Rebekah) of Mystic; stepdaughter Yvette Mulholland of Davis, Calif. and stepson James P Stanley (Jessica) of Marion, Mass.

+He was predeceased by his sister Sylvia Michaels, Lauderdale-By-The-Sea, Fla. and is survived by his brother Martin Olson (Iris) Augusta, Maine and sister Joyce Olson Resnikoff, Waterford.
+He also leaves nine wonderful grandchildren, several nieces and nephews.

 Calling hours are from 6 to 8 p.m.
-Monday at the Thomas L. Neilan & Sons Funeral Home, 12 Ocean Ave., New London.
+Monday at the Thomas L Neilan & Sons Funeral Home, 12 Ocean Ave, New London.
 A Mass of Christian Burial will be celebrated at 10 a.m. on Tuesday in Saint Joseph Church, with interment to follow in Elm Grove Cemetery, Mystic.

-A full obituary will be published in a later edition of The Day.
+Condolences may be shared on Jerry's memorial page at www.neilanfuneralhome.com and Donations can be made in his honor to the .